- Diversity, Equity, and Inclusion

 Q: Can I take non-CS courses for M.Eng. credit?

-Q: Can I apply credits I earned at Cornell (or another university) before I started my M.Eng. degree?
+Q: Can I apply the credits I earned at Cornell (or another university) before I started my M.Eng. degree towards my degree requirements?

 No. This is a rule of the Engineering College and we have zero flexibility on this issue.
 In particular, Cornell undergraduates should delay taking any courses they wish to count toward their M.Eng. degree until after they officially start as M.Eng. students (either as Early Admit or regular admits).